Oitomi teapots and kettles (history, manufacture, use and care).

 Seasoned cast iron Oitomi teapot

 I hope you have found this article helpful.
-Here is a link to my Japanese cast iron page if you want to learn about other Japanese foundries.
+Here is a link to my Japanese cast iron page to learn about other Japanese foundries.

 LEAVE A REPLY